varungadd/StockSimulator/README.md

+Stock Master Simulator A user-friendly web application for simulating stock trading with real-time market data and educational resources.

+📋 Table of Contents

+📖 Introduction

+✨ Features

+💻 Tech Stack

+🚀 Setup

+🔧 Usage

+🤝 Contributing

+📜 License

+📖 Introduction

+Stock Master Simulator is an engaging stock market simulation game designed to make financial literacy accessible to everyone.
+It provides a safe environment for users to learn stock trading without the fear of losing money.
+The application reflects real-time market conditions and offers a realistic yet risk-free way to gain practical experience and confidence in stock trading.

+✨ Features Real-Time Trading: Simulate stock trading with real-time market data.
+Educational Content: Learn through tutorials, guides, and in-game tips.
+Historical Data Analysis: Analyze historical stock data to improve your trading strategies.
+User-Friendly Interface: Intuitive and accessible UI for both beginners and experienced traders.
+Virtual Competitions: Participate in virtual competitions to test your trading skills.

+💻 Tech Stack Frontend:

+HTML5 CSS3

+Backend:

+Java

+Tools & Libraries:

+SQL Swing

+🚀 Setup

+Prerequisites

+Java Development Kit (JDK) SQL database setup IDE or text editor for Java development

+Installation Clone the repository:

+git clone https://github.com/varungadd/StockSimulator.git cd StockSimulator Open the project in your preferred IDE.

+Set up the SQL database as per the provided configurations.

+Compile and run the application:

+javac Main.java java Main

+🔧 Usage

+Launch the application.
+Use the main menu to navigate through different features such as live trading, historical data analysis, and tutorials.
+Follow on-screen instructions to start trading, upload images for defect detection, or participate in virtual competitions.

+🤝 Contributing Contributions are welcome!
+Please follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature/your-feature-name).
+Commit your changes (git commit -m 'Add some feature').
+Push to the branch (git push origin feature/your-feature-name).
+Open a pull request.

+📜 License This project is licensed under the MIT License.
+See the LICENSE file for details.
 ![WhatsApp Image 2024-03-05 at 2 22 33 PM](https://github.com/varungadd/StockSimulator/assets/140293360/a397def8-a6f2-4ac2-808a-5d4fb85346b3)
 ![WhatsApp Image 2024-03-05 at 2 11 44 PM](https://github.com/varungadd/StockSimulator/assets/140293360/a14361c8-38d2-436d-ab04-a29b43e457fb)
 ![WhatsApp Image 2024-03-05 at 2 11 44 PM](https://github.com/varungadd/StockSimulator/assets/140293360/ac2cf028-b529-40d9-8cac-94a5c334a565)